ktsn/vuex-smart-module/README.md

 console.log(store.getters['nested/greeting']('John')) // -> hello, John
 ```

 Nested modules will be [namespaced module](https://vuex.vuejs.org/guide/modules.html#namespacing) by default.
-If you do not want a module to be a namespaced, pass `namespaced: false` option to module constructor options.
+If you do not want a module to be a namespaced, pass the `namespaced: false` option to the module's constructor options.

 ```ts
 import { Getters, Module, createStore } from 'vuex-smart-module'